grumpyjames/birding-almanac/blog/norfolk-advent/norfolk-advent.md

    </figcaption>
  </figure>

-With only an hour to spend, we then hot foot it to the beach.
+With only an hour to spend, we then hotfoot it to the beach.
 The tide's considerably further in today, but there's still not a lot on the sea; from my scan only a Goldeneye or three, and a couple of Great-crested Grebes.
 On the sand, in addition to yesterday's collection we now add Sanderling and Ringed Plover.
 What a delight.

 <figure class="figure">
   <img